 - Persistent pain or pressure in the chest

 The Baker County Health Department is asking people with symptoms to stay home if they are not ill enough to seek medical attention.
 If you need medical attention, please contact your medical provider or the Emergency Department BEFORE you go in and tell them your symptoms to be assessed and get instructions of how to enter the facility.
 A medical provider will decide if you need tested for COVID-19.
 In Oregon, testing supplies are limited at this time.
 Testing is being conducted locally by medical providers for those that meet testing criteria.

-Oregon Health Authority recommends people with symptoms consistent with COVID-19 be considered for testing by their healthcare provider.
-The following groups should be considered higher priority for testing:
+Oregon Health Authority recommends that any person with symptoms consistent with COVID-19 be tested for COVID-19.

 - Healthcare workers and first responders (EMS, public safety workers)